d-mh-codes/python_assistant/README.md

 # python_assistant
-A virtual assistant built in python
+A virtual assistant built in python with command voice in Spanish